aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/aztec-family/aztec-rune-card/_index.md

 {{% alert color="primary" %}}[Read](https://products.aspose.app/barcode/recognize/aztec) and [Generate](https://products.aspose.app/barcode/generate/aztec) Aztec barcodes online.
 You can test the quality of ***Aspose.BarCode*** functionality and view the results online.{{% /alert %}}

 ## **Overview**
 Aztec Rune corresponds to a small but distinct machine-readable mark designed on the basis of the Aztec Code specification.
 Such barcodes contain only the core symbol of a full-range Aztec Code label with an 8-bit mode message protected by error correction.
-This symbology includes 256 tiny square marks having the size of 11x11 modules.
+This barcode type includes 256 tiny square marks having the size of 11x11 modules.
 Aztec Rune barcodes can be detected and decoded by Aztec Code scanners.
 Aztec Rune is defined in Annex A of standard ISO/IEC 24778.

 <p align="center"><img src="aztecrune.png"></p>

+## **Usage Scenarios**
+It is intended for specific applications in which the input message can be limited to 3 digits, e.g. object tracking in Augmented Reality systems and marking of very small items.

-## **Features**
+## **Characteristics**
 ### Encoding Character Set
 Aztec Rune allows encoding only numerical digits from 0 to 255.

-### **Structure**
+### **Barcode Structure**
 Each Aztec Rune includes a bulls-eye finder pattern, orientation patterns, and the input message with Reed-Solomon data.
 The finder and orientation patterns in an Aztec Rune are exactly as defined in the Aztec Code specification.
 As Aztec Runes are scanned from the center, no quiet zone is needed.

 <details>